aavorov89/theatre/README.md

 We make a site for a small, provincial theater.
-The city N, where the theater is small, does not have a lot of public, so the performances are held strictly once a day, at 19:00.
+The city N, where the theater is, does not have a lot of public, so the performances are held strictly once a day, at 19:00.

 First of all, we have to implement a poster.
 We have a theater administrator, Mrs. Turner, a respected woman.
 She will make a schedule of performances.